 Intel Shooting Star

-As I mentioned earlier, Intel is a world leader in the drone choreography department. let’s explore that a little more.
+As I mentioned earlier, Intel is a world leader in the drone choreography department.
+Let’s explore that a little more.

 Did you see that thing that happened above the stadium around the Super Bowl in 2017?
 Yes, that display of drone flying prowess painting pictures in the night sky.
 That was put on by Intel, and they were flying the Shooting Star quadcopter.
 Correction, they were flying hundreds of Shooting Star drones during that presentation.
 Let me assure you that I am one of many that would love to fly a group of these drones.
 For now, I’ll have to settle with having simply held one earlier this year.

-The Styrofoam and plastic build makes for a very light weight machine, especially considering it is a fairly large drone and it houses a dome with a bunch of bright LED lights.
+The Styrofoam and plastic build make for a very light-weight machine, especially considering it is a fairly large drone and it houses a dome with a bunch of bright LED lights.
 The accompanying ground station is able to manage as many as 500 Shooting Star drones at one time, allowing for fairly elaborate displays.
 Precision is the goal, but each drone is well equipped with cages so that propellers do not hit if… I mean when drones bump each other in the air.

 Bottom line, one of the coolest stunt drones in the air today is one that you and I cannot purchase.
 Intel is keeping them all to themselves.

 Update: Intel has updated the Shooting Star drone.
 The new version is more plastic than foam, and altogether more capable.
 We met up with them at InterDrone 2017 where I totally forgot to ask just how many of these drones they’ve created over the years.
 Anyhow, if you want to see what we did ask, enjoy the following video.